kriserickson/aging-coder/src/posts/2025-06-11-experiments-in-supervised-learning-part-2.md

 draft: true
 tags: ["Programming", "ML", "Supervised Learning", "AI"]
 ---
-## First Results: Running the Rough Parser
+## First Results: Building and Running the Initial Model

 In the [last post](/posts/REPLACE_ME), we looked at how an old side project —**Recipe Folder**— left me with a rich but messy dataset of recipes labeled by real users.
 We covered the evolution of extracting recipes from the web: starting with structured data scraping, falling back to manual user labeling when that failed, and ultimately ending up with a trove of human-annotated HTML blocks marking **ingredients**, **directions**, **titles**, and more.